littlefoxcompany/usemods/README.md

 ```

 ### Remaining Tasks

 - [ ] Fix the initial build step for the core utilities
-- [ ] Copy the core utilities to the nuxt module
+- [x] Web: Copy the core utilities
-- [ ] Copy the core utilities to the docs/web app
+- [ ] Modudle: Copy the core utilities to the nuxt module
 - [ ] Release: Auomated release of the core utilities
 - [ ] Release: Copy version number of the core utilities to the nuxt module
 - [ ] Automated release of the nuxt module